Gabaldonlab/Q-PHAST/README.md

 # Q-PHAST: Quantitative Phenotyping and Antimicrobial Susceptibility Testing

-This is an interactive application to analyze images and obtain AST measurements.
+This is the software to analyze the images from the Q-PHAST pipeline.
+This software is an application to  analyze images and obtain phenotypes and AST measurements.
 To use it you need to:

 - Install the pipeline as specified [here](https://github.com/Gabaldonlab/qCAST/blob/main/wiki/installation.md).